mmung3/point-of-sale/README.md

 - as a user, I want to remove items that I no longer wish to purchase
 - as a user, I wish to specify the amount of paper
-(or fabric) bags that I used in my purchase, with associated costs seen
+(or canvas) bags that I used in my purchase, with associated costs seen
 - as a user, I want to see the total cost shown with each 'change' *(adding an item, removing an item,